NidhitheCoder/brad-js/Head_First_JS/read.md

 # Chapter 5 : Understanding Objects

 #### Objects
-- Object is a collection of datas
+- An object is a set of properties/collection of properties.
 - Objects enclose by curly braces
 - Object have properties and their own values these are separated bu colon(:).mean they are pair.
 - Properties are separated by coma(,).